mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_refunds

-<p>Returns a list of all refunds you’ve previously created.
+Returns a list of all refunds you’ve previously created.
 The refunds are returned in sorted order, with the most recent refunds appearing first.
-For convenience, the 10 most recent refunds are always available by default on the charge object.</p>
+For convenience, the 10 most recent refunds are always available by default on the charge object.

 <details><summary>Parameters</summary>